-Register for this two-day Chisel Bootcamp to learn how to design hardware with a highly productive and parameterizable Scala-embedded hardware description language, Chisel, from the University of California-Berkeley experts.
+Attend this two-day Chisel Bootcamp and learn how to design hardware with a highly productive and parameterizable Scala-embedded hardware description language, Chisel, from the University of California-Berkeley experts.
 Registration is closed, as we have reached the maximum number of attendees that we can accommodate.

 CHISEL BOOTCAMP DAY 1 - Chisel Friday 9/6/2019 9am-5:30pm